Monstera leaves browning: what is the problem?

 A common symptom of many plant diseases is a discolouration of the foliage.
 Here are some diseases that affect Monstera plants and how to deal with them:

 Eyespot disease - Spilocaea oleagina or eyespot disease is a fungal infection that infects the leaves, creating hairy brown spots that will spread across the whole thing.
-The spots will be an uneven shape that gets darker towards the centre.
+The spots will be an uneven shape that get darker towards the centre.
 This is usually caused by too much moisture in the soil, and can be fixed by applying a fungicide to the plant and altering your plants drainage or watering schedule to compensate

 Anthracnose - another fungal disease, anthracnose develops in existing wounds in your plants foliage.
 Monstera are most at risk of this condition when the leaves are splitting.
 You can determine this fungus from others by the colour of the spots it creates.
 A wound in the leaf will first turn yellow and then brown.
 The only way to fix this condition is to remove the infected leaf and apply a fungicide to the rest of the plant.